readthedocs/readthedocs.org/docs/user/reference/git-integration.rst

 ===============================

 Your Read the Docs account can be connected to your Git provider's account.
-Connecting your account allows you to:
+Connecting your account provides the following features:

+🔑️ Easy login
-* Log in to Read the Docs with your |git_providers_or| credentials.
+  Log in to Read the Docs with your |git_providers_or| credentials.

+🔁️ List your projects
-* Select a project to automatically import from all your Git repositories and organizations.
+  Select a project to automatically import from all your Git repositories and organizations.
   See: :doc:`/intro/import-guide`.

+⚙️ Automatic configuration
-* Have your Git repository automatically configured with your Read the Docs :term:`webhook`, which allows Read the Docs to build your docs on every change to your repository.
+  Have your Git repository automatically configured with your Read the Docs :term:`webhook`, which allows Read the Docs to build your docs on every change to your repository.

+🚥️ Commit status
+  See your documentation build status as a commit status indicator on :doc:`pull request builds </pull-requests>`.

 .. note::